Jump to section:

 Understanding Competitive Multi-Agent Systems

 System Dynamics in Competitive Environments: Multiple self-interested agents create emergent behaviors through strategic interactions, producing complex dynamics that transcend individual agent capabilities.
-This contrasts with collaborative multi-agent systems where alignment toward shared objectives simplifies coordination.
+This contrasts with collaborative systems where alignment toward shared objectives simplifies coordination.

 Multi-Agent Systems vs. Single-Agent Systems